Skip to content

 (iv) Items given in connection with the receipt of personal hospitality if of a type and value customarily provided by the employee on such occasions.

-(vii) Informational material that serves primarily to convey information and which is provided for the purpose of assisting the recipient in the performance of his or her official duties and may include books, reports, pamphlets, calendars, or periodicals.
+(vi) Informational material that serves primarily to convey information and which is provided for the purpose of assisting the recipient in the performance of their official duties and may include books, reports, pamphlets, calendars, or periodicals.

 (3) Occasion on which gifts are traditionally given.
-An occasion on which gifts are traditionally given includes any holiday traditionally associated with gift giving, such as Christmas and Chanukah, as well as birthdays or thanking a person for a kindness or good deed.
+An occasion on which gifts are traditionally given is a holiday traditionally associated with gift giving, such as Christmas and Chanukah, a birthday, marriage, birth or adoption of a child, or bereavement following the death of an immediate family member.

 (8) Value.
 The value of a gift is determined by the actual value or where the actual value is unknown, making a reasonable good faith estimate of the fair market value of the item or service, comparing where possible similar items or services.

-(9) Voluntarily.
-A gift is given voluntarily if it is given freely, without pressure or coercion.
-A contribution to a gift from multiple persons is given voluntarily if it is made in an amount determined by the employee or subordinate.
-A contribution to a gift from multiple persons will be presumed to have been given voluntarily if the request for the donation includes a statement that an employee may choose to contribute less or not at all.
+(9) Unsolicited.
+A gift is unsolicited if it is not requested and is given freely, without pressure or coercion.
+A contribution to a gift from multiple persons is unsolicited if the recipient of the gift did not request the contribution and it is made in an amount determined by the employee or subordinate.
+A contribution to a gift from multiple persons will be presumed to have been unsolicited if the request for the contribution is made by an officer or employee other than the recipient and includes a statement that an employee may choose to contribute less or not at all.

 Regulation 3.216(d)-1: Gifts of Travel Notification